“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 Availability: US, Canada

 One of Hydrus Board Tech’s main focuses is river paddling.
-The Joyride XL makes an excellent all-around iSUP for both flatwater and rivers.
-The board is made with a triple-layer composite construction that includes a layer of aramid fiber (aka Kevlar) for industry-leading abrasion resistance.
+The Hydrus Joyride XL is an excellent all-around iSUP for flatwater and rivers.
+The board has a triple-layer composite construction with an aramid fiber (Kevlar) layer for industry-leading abrasion resistance.
 This no-stretch material, welded seams, and a 25 PSI max pressure rating make it an incredibly durable and stiff inflatable board.
-A little extra rocker in the nose of the board rounds out it’s river-ready design.
+A little extra rocker in the nose of the board rounds out its river-ready design.

-The Joyride XL also includes three different fin options: A long touring-style fin for deep or flat water, a 6.5” keel-style fin, and a 4.5” gummy fin that’s perfect for shallow rivers.
-And because of it’s US Fin Box, if those fins don’t work for you, there are thousands of other options available.
+The Joyride XL has three different fin options: A long touring-style fin for deep or flat water, a 6.5” keel-style fin, and a 4.5” gummy fin perfect for shallow rivers.
+Because of its US Fin Box, if those fins don’t work for you there are thousands of other options available.

-While the Joyride XL does not include a paddle automatically, Hydrus offers a high-quality carbon fiber paddle with their proprietary Armalight coating for extra durability – even on shallow river runs.
+While the Joyride XL does not automatically include a paddle, Hydrus offers a high-quality Tough Blade carbon fiber paddle with their proprietary Armalight coating for extra durability – even on shallow river runs.

 Bottom Line:The Hydrus Joyride XL is a fantastic option as a do-it-all river and flatwater iSUP.